massimocandela/geofeed-finder/README.md

 Otherwise, you can just download the code and do `npm install` and `npm run serve` to run it.

-The utility automatically manages the cache.
+The utility automatically manages the cache and the validation of the ISO codes.

 ### Usage Example

-#### If you created a geofeed in whois data and you want to test that everything is fine
+#### If you created a link to geofeeds in whois data and you want to test that everything is fine

 * Run the binary `./geofeed-finder-linux-x64 -t YOUR_PREFIX`